 How Long Do I Have to File a Personal Injury Lawsuit?

 It varies from state to state.
-In Florida, you usually have four years from the date of the accident.
+In Florida, you usually have two years from the date of the accident.

 If the victim dies in the accident, the personal representative of the victim’s probate estate usually has two years from the date of death to bring a lawsuit.

 What are the Main Defenses Against a Personal Injury Claim?